 Our hope was they would all be put to rest and joined together in spirit at last.
 And if that finally is the purpose of my life, to facilitate a final spiritual resolution to the turmoil and unhappiness of their lives, to give them closure, then I am content.

 There is still much to know and understand about the full extent of their tragedy.
 Perhaps someone else in the family will continue that journey, for the sake of knowing, for their own curiosity, or understanding of themselves.
-In all family tragedies there are traces that remain, consequences that get passed on through the generations.
+In all family tragedies there are traces that remain, consequences inadvertently passed on through the generations until understanding, forgiveness, and overcoming call a halt to the repetition of the original tragic model: rejection and abandonment.

-But the Thompson family became much involved with Sir Henry Pellatt, the famed but ultimately delusional and ill-fated Toronto tycoon who built Casa Loma.
+However, the Thompson family became much involved with Sir Henry Pellatt, the famed but ultimately delusional and ill-fated Toronto tycoon who built Casa Loma.
 It stands there still, on the heights overlooking the young city they used to call “Toronto the Good.”
 Yet, so many secrets belie that expression.
-Mom’s great Uncle Richard Thompson was the head gardener at Casa Loma, famed for its gardens as well as its gold-plated accoutrements.
-Her grandfather Thomas Thompson Jr. and, apparently the senior Thomas, also invested heavily in Pellatt’s post-First World War residential development plans.
+Mom’s great uncle Richard Thompson was the head gardener at Casa Loma, famed for its gardens as well as its gold-plated accoutrements.
+Her grandfather/adoptive father, Thomas Thompson Jr. and, apparently his father, the senior Thomas, also invested heavily in Pellatt’s post-First World War residential development plans.

 Pellatt had led a syndicate that built the first hydro-electric generating station at Niagara Falls to supply the power to electrify Toronto.
-But he had lost his monopoly as the Ontario government took over the hydro-electric industry.
-He hoped to restore his fortunes as he continued to build Casa Loma, sparing no expense, after the end of what was then called The Great War, “the war to end all wars.”
-We know it now as the First World War.
-But instead of the boom he expected after the traumatized troops came home, there was a recession and he went broke.
+But he lost his monopoly in 1921 when the government-owned Hydro-Electric Power Commission of Ontario expanded its control of the industry.
+Pellat hoped to restore his fortunes as he continued to build Casa Loma, sparing no expense, after the end of what was then called The Great War, “the war to end all wars.”
+But, instead of the boom he expected after the traumatized troops came home, there was a recession and Pellatt went broke.
 He couldn’t pay the taxes on Casa Loma and the city seized it.
 He was the Home Bank of Canada’s biggest creditor and it failed as a result.
 The Thompson family, along with many others who trusted in Pellatt’s supposed Midas touch, lost all their money.
 The house at 50 Melville Avenue, the first one on that street, built by Thomas Thompson Jr. himself, was all they had left, and it had been mortgaged.
 Thomas Sr. died there because he had nowhere else to go.
 Thomas Jr., who ended his days working as night watchman at the Massey-Harris factory on King Street West, also died there.

-Thomas Iles Tranter, the soldier-of-fortune who came from England to fight for the Union Army during the American Civil War settled first in New Haven, Connecticut when that war ended.
-Leaving two married daughters married well in New Haven, he later moved to Toronto with his youngest daughter Eliza.
-He became “a man of property,” in downtown Toronto.
-A widower, he married a much younger German woman, Mary.
+Thomas Iles Tranter, the soldier-of-fortune who came from England to fight for the Union Army during the American Civil War, settled first in New Haven, Connecticut when that war ended.
+Leaving two daughters married well in New Haven, he moved to Toronto with his youngest daughter Eliza.
+He became a wealthy ‘man of property,’ in downtown Toronto.
+Eliza married into the then-affluent Thompson family, bringing with her a sizable dowry.
+Thomas Tranter must have thought that would help leave her secure enough financially.
+A widower, he married his housekeeper, Mary, a much younger German woman.
 They had a son, Thomas Tranter, who served, fought, and died for Canada in the First World War at age 21.
 He is buried at Bourlon Wood Cemetery in France.
-At the time of my great, great grandfather Tranter’s death in 1908 at age 78 his estate was worth enough for Mary Tranter to live on comfortably for the rest of her life.
+At the time of the elder Tranter’s death in 1908 at age 78, his estate was worth enough for Mary Tranter to live on comfortably for the rest of her life.
 She died in 1945 at age 74.
 She never remarried.
-Mom remembered the only Christmas gifts she ever got growing up were brought to the Thompson house by the widow Tranter.
-Eliza Tranter had married into the affluent Thompson family, bringing with her a sizable dowry.
-Her father must have thought that would help leave her secure enough financially.
-But that too was lost when the Home Bank collapsed.
+Mom remembered the only Christmas gifts she ever got growing up were brought to the by-then, impoverished Thompson house by the widow Tranter.

-From then on, the Thompson family lived in genteel poverty, trying to hide the truth of that reality by struggling to keep up appearances.
-Newly-elected mayors of Toronto still came to 50 Melville to pay court to Thomas Thompson Jr., who remained a prominent member of the politically powerful Orange Lodge; and Eliza Thompson dressed herself up in her faded finery to go shopping for groceries once a week at Eaton’s, Toronto’s once most prominent, establishment department store, now long gone.
+After the collapse of the Home Bank, the Thompson family lived in genteel poverty, trying to hide the truth of that reality by struggling to keep up appearances.
+Newly-elected mayors of Toronto still came to 50 Melville to pay court to Thomas Thompson Jr., who remained a prominent member of the politically powerful Orange Lodge.
+Eliza Thompson dressed herself up in her faded finery to go shopping for groceries once a week at Eaton’s, Toronto’s once most prominent, establishment department store, now long gone.

-But, except for the beautiful garden Thomas planted in the backyard at 50 Melville to keep his spirits up as best he could, it was a dark, angry, and unhappy place.
+But, except for the beautiful garden Thomas Jr. planted in the backyard to keep his spirits up as best he could, it was a dark, angry, and unhappy place.

-There was a Mr. Fox, a man Clara was said to have gone to Montreal with after a terrible argument – one of many, no doubt – with her mother.
-And that happened after Eliza Thompson beat her youngest daughter, Lila, so badly with an iron frying pan, it left her brain-damaged.
-The once brilliant, poetic young woman, barely out of teens at the time of the assault, lived as a recluse at 50 Melville for many years, never leaving the house, until it was sold and she was moved to a nursing home.
+Mom always remembered the terrible argument her mother, Clara, and her grandmother, Eliza, had that day upstairs in a bedroom; so bad that as a frightened, worried, little girl she came up the stairs to see what was happening.
+Her mother told her angily to “go back downstairs.”
+The argument – one of many, no doubt – happened after Eliza Thompson beat her youngest daughter, Clara’s sister Lila, so badly with an iron frying pan, it left her brain-damaged.
+The once brilliant, poetic Lila, barely out of her teens at the time of the assault, lived as a recluse at 50 Melville for many years, never leaving the house, until it was sold in the early 1950s and she was moved to a nursing home.
 She is also buried at the Thompson family site.

 When we put her ashes to rest, my three daughters, Mom’s granddaughters, were there, along with several of her many great grandchildren and two great, great grandchildren.
 Others who could not be there in person were there in spirit.
 “Grandma” was much loved,